 Depending on your business, a conversion could be counted when a customer makes a purchase through your website, signs up for a newsletter, fills out an online survey or contact form, downloads an app or whitepaper, calls a phone number from a mobile phone, and so on.
 After you’ve identified what customer actions you want to track as conversions, it takes just a few simple and free steps to get conversion tracking up and running for your campaign.

 RELATED: What Is a Good Conversion Rate?

-Setting up conversion tracking involves generating a bit of HTML code in AdWords that you paste into the webpage on your site that customers visit immediately after completing the conversion (such as an "Order Confirmation" or "Thanks for Your Email" page).
+Setting up conversion tracking involves generating a bit of HTML code in Google Ads that you paste into the webpage on your site that customers visit immediately after completing the conversion (such as an “Order Confirmation” or “Thanks for Your Email” page).

-To get started, click on the Tools and Analysis tab in AdWords, and select Conversions from the drop-down menu, which brings up the All conversions page.
+To get started, click on the Tools and Analysis tab in Google Ads, and select Conversions from the drop-down menu, which brings up the All conversions page.
 Click on the Conversions tab, then click the +Conversion button to create your first conversion.

-You'll be prompted to fill out a form that will help AdWords generate the appropriate HTML code for you to paste into your webpage.
+You’ll be prompted to fill out a form that will help Google Ads generate the appropriate HTML code for you to paste into your webpage.

 Give the conversion a name, such as “Contact Form submissions” if you want to track how many times visitors fill out your site’s Contact Us form.